darkrenaissance/darkfi/doc/src/misc/ircd/private_message.md

 09:36:59 [INFO] [P2P] Received: Privmsg { id: 123457, nickname: “xxxx”, target: “xxxx”, message: “xxxx”, timestamp: 1665481019, term: 0, read_confirms: 0 }
 09:36:59 [INFO] [P2P] Decrypted received message: Privmsg { id: 123457, nickname: "User_A", target: "User_B", message: "Hi", timestamp: 1665481019, term: 0, read_confirms: 0 }
 ```
-<u>Note for Weechat Client Users:</u>
+<u>Note for Weechat Client Users:</u>\
- When you private message somone as shown above,
+When you private message someone as shown above, the buffer will not
-the buffer will not pop in weechat client until you receive a
- reply from that person.
+pop in weechat client until you receive a reply from that person.

 For example here 'User_A' will not see any new buffer on his irc interface for
 the recent message which he just send to 'User_B' until 'User_B' replies,
 but 'User_B' will get a buffer shown on his irc client with the message 'Hi'.

 Reply from 'User_B' to 'User_A'